-A new data privacy law – the General Data Protection Regulation or GDPR – is being introduced in the UK in 2018 requiring every organisation that holds personal data to be clear about how they collect and use personal information.
+A new data privacy law – the General Data Protection Regulation or GDPR – was introduced in the UK in 2018 requiring every organisation that holds personal data to be clear about how they collect and use personal information.

 We will not be changing the way we collect or use your information.
 Your privacy is very important to us and we only use the data you provide to improve the service we give you.